eduardoleao052/CNN-from-scratch/README.md

 - Run main.py to train CNN on given dataset.
 Feel free to alter layers (scaling down is recommended, implemented CNN size took ~40h to converge on my CPU).

 ### Results
-- The convolutional neural network implementation in main.py achieved 99.36% accuracy on the validation set of the MNIST handwritten digit dataset.
+- The Convolutional Neural Network implementation in main.py achieved 99.36% accuracy on the validation set of the MNIST handwritten digit dataset.